DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Pieces of hardware and/or software which can be used together are described as compatible.

 #####Compressed files
 Compression is a technique for making a file or a data stream smaller for faster transmission, or to take up less storage space.
 An example is EPUB, which is a compressed collection of HTML files.
-Various software programs will compress and decompress files, such as PKZIP, WinZip, Stuffit, GNU gzip, and many more.
+There are various software programs for compressing and decompressing files, such as PKZIP, WinZip, Stuffit, GNU gzip, and many more.
 Files with the following extensions are almost always compressed files: arc, arj, epub, gz, lha, lhz, taz, tgz, Z, zip, and zoo.

 #####Computer program
-A set of instructions that the computer carries out in sequence to perform a given task.
+A set of instructions carried out in sequence by the computer to perform a given task.
 Programs are usually written in English-like programming languages (e.g. C, Pascal, Java, C++), and are then converted into binary machine instructions by special software known as a compiler or an interpreter.
-Almost all modern software applications consist of collections of programs working together to perform assorted tasks.
+Almost all modern software applications consist of collections of programs working together to perform various tasks.

 #####Content Management System (CMS)
 A software package that makes it possible for non-technical users to publish and manage content (text, images, etc.) on a website.